Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Introduction

 \section{Introduction}

-Realizing efficient and controlled interactions between atoms and photons is a central goal in quantum optics, as this capability underpins a wide range of quantum technologies \cite{Chang2018}.
-Achieving such interactions with high fidelity is challenging because atoms can absorb photons from a target optical mode and scatter them into inaccessible channels, leading to significant loss of quantum information.
+Realizing controlled interactions between atoms and photons is a central goal in quantum optics, as this capability underpins a wide range of quantum technologies \cite{Chang2018}.
+Achieving such interactions with high efficiency is challenging because atoms can absorb photons from a target optical mode and scatter them into inaccessible channels, leading to significant loss of quantum information.
 Two well-established strategies to improve the branching ratio into the target mode exploit collective enhancement in disordered atomic ensembles~\cite{Hammerer2010} and Purcell enhancement in optical cavities~\cite{Chang2018}.

 Subwavelength atomic arrays---ordered arrangements of atoms with lattice spacings smaller than the characteristic dipole-radiation wavelength---have recently emerged as a new paradigm in which destructive interference is harnessed to suppress emission into unwanted optical modes.
 This enables precisely controlled photon scattering into selected radiation modes---a concept known as \emph{selective radiance}~\cite{AsenjoGarcia2017PRX}.
-For example, two-dimensional (2D) atomic arrays with subwavelength lattice spacing exhibit highly directional light–matter coupling and can act as nearly perfect mirrors for incident light~\cite{BettlesPRL2016,Shahmoon2017} This high reflectivity may enable single-photon quantum memories~\cite{Manzoni2018,Guimond2019,Solomons2024}, photon–photon gates~\cite{Moreno-Cardoner2021}, and sources of non-classical light~\cite{Porras2008,Bekenstein2020,Zhang2022} with high fidelity.
-Notably, selective radiance can yield polynomial~\cite{Manzoni2018, Moreno-Cardoner2021}, and in some cases even exponential~\citep{AsenjoGarcia2017PRX}, improvements in the scaling of fidelities compared with protocols using disordered ensembles~\cite{Gorshkov2007,Thompson2017}.
+For example, two-dimensional (2D) atomic arrays with subwavelength lattice spacing exhibit highly directional light–matter coupling and can act as nearly perfect mirrors for incident light~\cite{BettlesPRL2016,Shahmoon2017}.
+These properties may enable single-photon quantum memories~\cite{Manzoni2018,Guimond2019,Solomons2024}, photon–photon gates~\cite{Moreno-Cardoner2021}, and sources of non-classical light~\cite{Porras2008,Bekenstein2020,Zhang2022} with high efficiency and high fidelity.
+Notably, protocols exploiting selective radiance have been predicted to yield polynomial~\cite{Manzoni2018,Moreno-Cardoner2021}, and in some cases even exponential~\cite{AsenjoGarcia2017PRX}, improvements in the scaling of errors compared with protocols using disordered ensembles~\cite{Gorshkov2007,Thompson2017}.